Skip to navigation Skip to content

 Correspondence returned from customer’s address

-Purpose of Return to Sender process
+Purpose of return to sender process

-The purpose of the return to sender process is so that the agency can ensure records have up to date information and that a customer can receive mail.
+The purpose of the return to sender process is so the agency can ensure records have up to date information and that a customer can receive mail.

 Customer notification obligations